-Because of the documented improvements in water quality in Tampa Bay, a concern with our approach is that any association between restoration projects and chlorophyll-a may result from correlations between the two rather than demonstrating a causal mechanism.
+Because of the documented improvements in water quality in Tampa Bay, a concern with our approach is that any association between restoration projects and chlorophyll-a may result from correlations between the two parameters, construing a true demonstration of water quality improvements in relation to restoration activities.
 To address this challenge, estimated changes in chlorophyll-a were evaluated in response to temporal and spatial matching with restoration projects, as above, but with random date and location assignments for each restoration project.
 An expected outcome of randomization is that no differences are observed between project types and that all associations between projects and chlorophyll-a changes should reflect the continuous decline of chlorophyll-a over time as observed in the independent water quality record.
 In other words, our null model is that the estimated effects of restoration projects are simply those that can be evaluated from the raw data - slicing the observed time series by arbitrary dates and evaluating before/after averages is expected to reflect the continuous decline of chlorophyll-a in the raw data.
 Alternatively, differences between project types and changes in chlorophyll-a that are different from the long-term decline would provide evidence that our framework is robust.

 Results